cloudnativer/kube-ipam/docs/Networksecuritylayering.md

 <br>

-Notice: If you are using kubernetes cluster installed by kube-install, then these two steps can be omitted。
+Notice: If you are using kubernetes cluster installed by <a href="https://github.com/cloudnativer/kube-install">kube-install</a>, then these two steps can be omitted。

 <br>